Site stuff

 Sample walks

-Once you have joined and logged-in to Walkingworld you have the opportunity to print out some free sample walks.
-Each walk comes with an easy-to-follow photographic guide and high resolution Ordnance Survey map to print out, plus files to import into digital mapping applications and handheld GPS.
+Once you have joined Walkingworld you have the opportunity to access a free sample walk of your choosing.
+The ones below are some bonus ones on top of that.
+Each walk comes with an easy-to-follow photographic guide and a high resolution Ordnance Survey map to print out or follow on the Walkingworld app, plus files to import into digital mapping applications and handheld GPS.

 You can also view this listing with walk titles only.